serbanstan/secure-muda/README.txt

-Code to run experiments from Secure Domain Adaptation with Multiple Sources.
+Code for our paper Secure Domain Adaptation with Multiple Choices.

 Our code builds on the implementations in https://sites.google.com/view/simpal (Your Classifier can Secretly Suffice Multi-Source Domain Adaptation)